Shared ownershipEverything you need to know about shared ownership

 Finally, not all banks and building societies offer shared ownership mortgages.
 However, we can help by advising you on those banks that do.

-You must have access to a minimum 5% deposit on the share you are purchasing.
+- You have access to a minimum 5% deposit on the share you are purchasing.

 No. Only specific properties are available for shared ownership.
 We advertise them on Right Move.